lojinks/swinsian-dark-theme-mod/README.md

 # swinsian-dark-theme-mod
-A desktop theme for Swinsian with cover art, artist/album/song, and back/forward/play/pause buttons
+A desktop theme for Swinsian with cover art, artist/album/song, and back/forward/play/pause buttons.
+The buttons are hidden until you mouseover the cover art.

 ### Installation
 * Download the [latest release]